pixel-87/prolific_currency_converter/README.md

 - Build Chrome artifact: `nix build .#chrome` reuses the Chrome manifest (service worker + no Gecko settings).

 Reload the desired `result/extension` directory through `about:debugging` (Firefox) or `chrome://extensions` (Chrome) to test.

+## Contributing

+Any contributions welcome just make a PR